 When we launched our tad dispensing system in 2018, our primary intent was to provide tighter control over the use of opioids prescribed to manage the pain from injury or surgery.

 However, great inventions can have multiple uses (just ask Thomas Edison), and we quickly found other settings that are ideal for tad—hospices, clinical trials, medication assisted therapy for those struggling to be free of opioid addiction.

 Just recently, tad has been selected for another use: a federally funded study to eliminate hepatitis C.

 Monitoring medication adherence

 In June 2019, we signed a contract with the University of Kentucky to manage the dispensation of hepatitis C medications to 900 individuals in the $15 million study and to use our technology to track patient adherence to the prescribed drug regimen.
 The goal of the Kentucky Viral Hepatitis Treatment Study (KeY Treat) is to eliminate the hepatitis C virus (HCV) from Perry County in Kentucky’s Appalachian region by treating all residents of the county who are chronically infected, especially those at highest risk for transmitting the virus.

 The program is funded by the National Cancer Institute and the National Institute on Drug Abuse.
 In addition, the biopharmaceutical company Gilead Sciences has donated the approximately $20 million of medications needed for the study.

 Leaders of the study clearly see that tad is uniquely suited to population health intervention programs like theirs.
-In hepatitis C treatment, it is mission-critical that medications be taken properly to rid the body of the hepatitis C virus (HCV), and tad is an ideal tool for making that happen.
+In hepatitis C treatment, it is mission-critical that medications be taken properly to rid the body of HCV, and tad is an ideal tool to help ensure that happens.